TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ### **Hard:**

 1. Implement an edit button for each task.
-When pressing the edit button, this specific task should be changable, and the previously displayed edit button changes to a resubmit button.
+When pressing the edit button, this specific task should be changeable, and the previously displayed edit button changes to a resubmit button.

 ### Additional Resources